Article 1. – Name

 Membership will be open to any person working in the pharmacogenomic and personalised medicine field, preferably, but not exclusively, based in a European country.

-It is a category of individual members in the scientific groups
+It is a category of individual members in the scientific groups.
+A Scientific Group ESPT full member is in charge of the research group members.

 Any company involved in the field of pharmaceutics, biotechnology, laboratory medicine or related disciplines may become a corporate member.